MicrosoftDocs/dataexplorer-docs/data-explorer/sample-app-generator-wizard.md

 > [!NOTE]
 > To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint), see [Create a Managed Private Endpoint](security-network-managed-private-endpoint-create.md).

-## Access the one-click wizard
+## Access the wizard

-The one-click sample app generator wizard guides you through the one-click ingestion process.
+The sample app generator wizard guides you through the ingestion process.

 * To access the wizard from the [Azure Data Explorer web UI](https://dataexplorer.azure.com/), use one of the following methods: